nithinara/nithinara.github.io/about.markdown

 [LinkedIn](https://linkedin.com/in/nithinara)

-Hi, I'm a software engineer at [Veeva Systems](https://www.veeva.com).
+Hi!
+My name is Shrinithi Narayanan, and I'm a software engineer at [Veeva Systems](https://www.veeva.com).